I have a few “working in Thailand” related posts on the blog, and I often get questions related to income tax.

 Working Online (Digital Nomads) & Paying Tax in Thailand

-So, if you are paying tax in your home country, you’re legal.
-If you’re in the “grey zone”, you’re not.
-You see, it’s very likely that when Thailand finally does get around to addressing the digital nomad visa/work permit issue, that they’ll realise most of these people aren’t paying tax in their home countries and by law should be paying tax in Thailand.
-And tax is always collected on retrospective earnings.
-Food for thought.
+It is very likely that when Thailand finally does get around to addressing the digital nomad visa/work permit issue, that they’ll realize most of these people aren’t paying tax in their home countries and by law (residents) should be paying tax in Thailand.

 How to Get a Tax Number

-If you are earning profits and residing in Thailand, you need a tax ID number to pay your dues.
-The tax office will happily grant you a tax number.
+To file a return you need a tax ID number from the tax office.
 To acquire one, you’ll need a passport or identity card, and need to demonstrate why you need a number.

 Tax Deductions & Allowances

-Like every other country, tax deductions and allowances are available in Thailand too.
-These are intended to reduce the tax load and make it seem almost generous that the tax man isn’t taking the shirt entirely off your back, so to speak.
+Like every other country, tax deductions and allowances are available in Thailand.
+These are intended to reduce the tax load and make it seem almost generous that the tax man isn’t taking the shirt entirely off your back.

 Aside from the scheduled tax allowance provided in the table below, there are limited allowances for the following: